cardillan/mindcode/SYNTAX.markdown

 ## Case/When Expressions

 Case/when is another way of writing conditionals.
-Use case/when when you need to test a value against multiple different
+Use case/when when you need to test a value against multiple different alternatives:
-alternatives:

 ```
 next_action = case num_enemies
   when 0
     "chill"
-when 1
+  when 1, 2
     "alert"
-when 2
+  when 3, 4, 5
     "vigilant"
   else
     "nuke-the-place"
 end
 ```
+Multiple comma-separated alternatives can be listed after each `when` keyword.
+If several `when` branches list the same value, the behavior is undefined.

 ## Comparison Operators